FindMySchool LogoFindMySchool

 Selection is described as non-discriminatory, but it does include an entrance test in English and mathematics, followed by an interview for those who meet the expected standard and where places remain.
 The page also states a capacity point: a maximum of 68 places in Year 7 across three forms, with an application timing note that parents should apply by 31 October for a child to be considered.

-For 2026 entry planning, treat 31 October as the typical internal deadline rather than a statutory date.
-The school does not consistently publish a full calendar of test days, interview windows and offer dates on the public pages, so parents should confirm the current cycle directly and use the FindMySchool Saved Schools shortlist to track deadlines across multiple schools.
+For September 2027 Year 7 planning, Walsall's secondary timetable lists 31 October 2026 as the application deadline and 1 March 2027 as offer day.
+The school does not consistently publish a full calendar of test days, interview windows and offer dates on the public pages, so parents should confirm the current school-run cycle directly and use the FindMySchool Saved Schools shortlist to track deadlines across multiple schools.

 The school’s own messaging stresses discipline, confidence and mutual respect as foundations for learning.
 The January 2025 inspection report also references personal development work, including wellbeing sessions, relationships education coverage, and careers guidance.